flamelily-bluescsi/bluescsi/cffloppy.md

 {% include carousel1.html %}

 This is to purchase a CF Floppy IO PCB for Denise.
 Add this to your Denise order for a nice Compact Flash + Floppy optional IO PCB.
 You will need to source everything as this is the PCB only.
 You will get an email with BOM details after dispatch.
+This can be used without the CF card slot of course.
+The CF slot is quite hard to source and is not in stock at [Digikey](https://www.digikey.co.uk/en/products/detail/amphenol-cs-fci/62453-022LF/2665573)

 * Compact Flash and Floppy breakout PCB
 * No components or connectors included